 If you fall behind with your rent or you need help managing your money please contact your Housing Officer ASAP.
-We’re here to help you get the help you need to pay the rent and look after your home.
+We’re here to work with you to get the help and support you may need to pay the rent and look after your home.

 Debt and money advice